Counting and Joint equidistribution of approximates: Introduction

-The construction also posed a significant technical challenge, as the cross-section should ideally allow for a one-to-one correspondence between the time visits of the lattice $\Tilde{\Lambda}_\theta$ (a definition is provided in due course) to the cross-section up to time $T$ and the Diophantine approximates $(p,q)$ such that $|q| \leq e^T$.
+The construction also posed a significant technical challenge, as the cross-section should ideally allow for a one-to-one correspondence between the time visits of the lattice $\Tilde{\Lambda}_\theta$ (a definition is provided in due course) to the cross-section up to time $T$ and the Diophantine approximates $(p,q)$ such that {$\|q\| \leq e^T$}.
 For the case $k=r=1$, corresponding to the usual additive Diophantine approximation, this construction is possible because the domain, obtained from Dani's correspondence, can be nicely tessellated.
 However, an equivalent cross-section for the multiplicative case proved elusive.
-As a result, we opted for a cross-section that satisfies a weaker property: while every time visit of the lattice $\Tilde{\Lambda}_\theta$ to the cross-section up to time $T$ corresponds to a Diophantine approximate $(p,q)$ with $|q| \leq e^T$, the number of Diophantine approximates that do not correspond to time visits is negligible.
-This cross-section has a particular advantage even when $k=r=1$ and the flow is one-parameter, as it allows for the treatment of Diophantine approximation of matrices, unlike in \cite{SW22}, where the authors were only able to deal only with vectors, i.e., case $n=1$.
+As a result, we opted for a cross-section that satisfies a weaker property: while every time visit of the lattice $\Tilde{\Lambda}_\theta$ to the cross-section up to time $T$ corresponds to a Diophantine approximate $(p,q)$ with {$\|q\| \leq e^T$}, the number of Diophantine approximates that do not correspond to time visits is negligible.
+This cross-section has a particular advantage even when $k=r=1$ and the flow is one-parameter, as it allows for the treatment of Diophantine approximation of matrices, whereas in \cite{SW22}, the authors treated the case $n=1$.

 The second technical issue is to prove the Birkhoff genericity of